NangoHQ/nango/docs/docs/contribute-api.md

 Support for the OAuth flow of different providers is implemented with templates: A small config that tells Nango how to perform the OAuth flow for the specific provider.

-All templates of Nango live in a single file called [providers.yaml](https://nango.dev/oauth-providers) in the `server` package.
+All templates of Nango live in a single file called [providers.yaml](https://nango.dev/oauth-providers) in the `shared` package.

 Most templates only need to make use of 3 configuration keys, but in some cases you might need more.